cKlee/marcspec-article/article.md

 This MARCspec can be read like: "Reference content of subfield 'a' of field '020', if substring with index position '0' of field '007' equals the string 'a'".

 Now, field '007' is a repeatable field.
-So potentially there are more then one pair of strings to be compared.
+So potentially there is more than one pair of strings to be compared.
 Let's say the field '007' is repeated once and the two substrings having the index position '0' are 'a' and 'b'.
 The interpretation of subSpecs then works like if we write

 ```
 020$a{007[0]/0=\a|007[1]/0=\a}